broadinstitute/seqr/seqr/README.md

 overall design to current needs.
 As part of this update we will transition from python v2 to python v3.

 *New directory structure:*
-1. the top-level /seqr directory is a new Django "app" that contains the new seqr core (including the updated database schema in *models.py* as well as the url endpoints for any new or refactored APIs)
+1. the top-level /seqr directory is a new Django app that contains the new seqr core (including the updated database schema in *models.py* as well as the url endpoints for any new or refactored APIs)
 2. the top-level /ui directory contains all files for the new react.js-based UI
-3. the top-level /reference_data directory is another new Django "app" that contains refactored django commands and scripts for loading reference datasets such as OMIM, clinvar, HPO, gencode, etc.
+3. the top-level /reference_data directory is another new Django app that contains refactored django commands and scripts for loading reference datasets such as OMIM, clinvar, HPO, gencode, etc.